ashvinau/BluePrincePuzzles/Solving Boolean Logic Puzzles in Blue Prince.md

 Put more simply, **at least one** proposition is true.

-2. **There will always be at least one box which displays only true statements**.
+2. **There will always be at least one box which displays only false statements**.

 This can be expressed with the **quantifier** $∃b∈D\ \neg C(b)$.